hbctraining/spatial_nanocourse/lessons/visium_hd.md

 <img src="../img/Seurat_object_variable_features_labelled.png" width="700">
 </p>

-Next, we select 10,000 cells and create a new sub-sampled 'sketch' assay using the `SketchData()` function.
-The function takes a normalized single-cell dataset containing set of variable features.
-It returns a Seurat object with a new assay (sketch), consisting of 10,000 bins selected based off a ‘leverage score’ for each bin.
+Next, we select 10,000 cells and create a new sub-sampled "sketch" assay using the `SketchData()` function.
+The function takes a normalized single-cell dataset containing a set of variable features and returns a Seurat object with a new assay (sketch), consisting of 10,000 bins selected based off a "leverage score" for each bin.
 The leverage score reflects the magnitude of its contribution to the gene-covariance matrix, and its importance to the overall dataset, with rare populations earning a higher leverage score.
-This means that our 10,000 cells selected for the sketch will oversample rare populations, retaining the biological complexity of the sample while drastically compressing the dataset.
+This means that our 10,000 cells selected for the sketch will oversample rare populations, retaining the biological complexity of the sample, while drastically compressing the dataset.

 ```
 # we select 10,000 cells and create a new 'sketch' assay